kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Transition to Text as Data

-Text must become numeric.
+Text must become numeric
-Transformation enables learning.
+Transformation enables learning
 Next we examine text preprocessing

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.